craigbeeremct/MS-030/Labs.md

 1. In the Navigation menu, select **Users > Active users**.

-1. Check that Beth Burke does not have an account any more.
+1. Check that Vera Pace does not have an account any more.

 1. Check that Ada Russell does have an account.